Qovery/documentation/website/guides/tutorial/how-to-activate-sso-to-connect-to-your-eks-cluster.md

 To connect to your EKS cluster you will need to set a context to `kubectl`.
 This is done with a `Kubeconfig` file.

 When installing a new cluster, Qovery stores it in an S3 bucket on your account.
-You can retrieve the Kubeconfig of your cluster directly from the Qovery interface by following [this procedure][docs.using-qovery.configuration.clusters#get-your-cluster-kubeconfig-file].
+You can retrieve the Kubeconfig of your cluster directly from the Qovery interface by following the procedure "Get your cluster kubeconfig file" [within this section][docs.using-qovery.configuration.clusters#performing-actions-on-your-clusters].

 </li>